 Find the things you love to do as a family and incorporate them into your regular routine.
 Try lots of different sports and activities with your kids.
 They’ll love learning right alongside you.
 Choose active holidays and make active family traditions.
 Create an active lifestyle legacy for your family.

-Perhaps the hardest change for most people is focusing on your own activity and role-modeling a healthy lifestyle for your kids.
+Perhaps the hardest change for most people is focusing on our own activity and role-modeling a healthy lifestyle for our kids.
 But it’s also one of the most essential because you are the most important role model your kids will ever have.

 Prioritize your own well-being because you deserve it and your kids need to see you taking care of yourself.
 That’s how they’ll learn how to take care of themselves.